Shiven-guru/Music_player_with_Emotions_recognition/README.md

 ### Code Requirements
 - Tensorflow
 - Download my repository
-- Own Expression dataset(NOTE: You can downlaod expression images from google, or you can record your video make diffrent expression ,and converts into Grayscale images(For more accurate prediction))
+- Own Expressions dataset(NOTE: You can download expression images from google, or you can record your video to make different expression ,and convert it into Grayscale images(For more accurate prediction))
-- Song dataset
+- Songs dataset

 ### What steps you have to follow??